 The risk of credit losses on loans varies with, among other things, general economic conditions, the type of loan being made, the creditworthiness of the borrower over the term of the loan and, in the case of a collateralized loan, the value and marketability of the collateral for the loan.
 Management maintains an allowance for loan losses based upon, among other things, historical experience, an evaluation of economic conditions and regular reviews of delinquencies and loan portfolio quality.
 Based upon such factors, Management makes various assumptions and judgments about the ultimate collectibility of the loan portfolio and provides an allowance for loan losses based upon such assumptions and judgments as well as a percentage of the outstanding balances.
-We believe that the allowance for loan losses is inadequate.
-If Management's assumptions and judgments prove to be incorrect and the allowance for loan losses as a part of their examination process, the Banks' earnings and capital could be significantly and adversely affected.
+We believe that the allowance for loan losses is adequate.
+If Management's assumptions and judgments prove to be incorrect and the allowance for loan losses is inadequate to absorb losses, or if the bank regulatory authorities require the Banks to increase the allowance for loan losses as a part of their examination process, the Banks' earnings and capital could be significantly and adversely affected.
 The actual amount of future provisions for loan losses cannot be determined at this time and may vary from the amounts of past provisions.